-Prior Authorization - Approval in advance to get services and/or certain drugs Based on specific criteria.
-Covered services that need prior authorization are marked in the Medical Benefits Chart in Chapter 4.
+Prior Authorization - Approval in advance to get services and/or certain drugs based on specific criteria.
+Some in-network medical services are covered only if your doctor or other network provider gets prior authorization from our plan.
+Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.
 Covered drugs that need prior authorization are marked in the formulary and our criteria are posted on our website.

-Prosthetics and Orthotics - Medical devices including, but not limited to, arm, back and neck braces; artificial limbs; artificial eyes; and devices needed to replace an internal body part or function, including ostomy supplies and enteral and parenteral nutrition therapy.
+Prosthetics and Orthotics - Medical devices including, but aren't limited to, arm, back and neck braces; artificial limbs; artificial eyes; and devices needed to replace an internal body part or function, including ostomy supplies and enteral and parenteral nutrition therapy.